quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP_WRONG_STREAM (0x0A):
 : A frame was received on a stream where it is not permitted.

-HTTP_PUSH_LIMIT_EXCEEDED (0x0B):
+HTTP_LIMIT_EXCEEDED (0x0B):
-: A Push ID greater than the current maximum Push ID was referenced.
+: An identifier greater than the current maximum for that identifier was referenced.

 HTTP_DUPLICATE_PUSH (0x0C):
 : A Push ID was referenced in two different stream headers.